 Also they need to decide if they are going with American z or English s in sanitisation, stabilisation etc. as they are using a mix of the two.
 I know the PAS and QP go with z, which is wrong in my opinion.

-One composter:
+A composter:

 The level of detail required to describe the fundamental controls is not present in this document.